KavinKarthik18/Voice-asst-aiqod/README.md

-# 📚Voz-AI: End-to-End Bookstore Voice Assistant with Knowledge Retrieval
+# Voz-AI: End-to-End Bookstore Voice Assistant with Knowledge Retrieval

-This project made for **AIQoD Hackathon 2025**, is an **AI-powered voice assistant** designed to help customers inquire about books, availability, pricing, and stock at a bookstore.
-Customers can call the assistant, ask natural questions via voice, and receive **dynamic, AI-generated responses** based on real-time book inventory data.
+This project made for **AIQoD Hackathon 2025**, is an **AI-powered voice assistant** designed to help customers inquire about books, availability, pricing, stocks, and more at a bookstore.
+Customers can call the assistant, ask natural questions via voice, and receive **dynamic, AI-generated responses** based on real-time book inventory data powered by a RAG-based (Retrieval-Augmented Generation) system.
 The system leverages:

 - **Twilio Programmable Voice (Speech-to-Text & Text-to-Speech)**
-- **Ollama with LLaMA 3.1** for natural language understanding and generation.
+- **Ollama with LLaMA 3.1 8B** for natural language understanding and generation.
 - **Contextual Memory and Friendly Learning** to improve user experience.
-- **Flask Backend** for handling webhooks and inventory lookup.
+- **Flask Backend** is used to handle webhooks and inventory lookup.
+- **Ngrok** Exposes the locally running Flask application to the public internet, allowing Twilio to access webhook endpoints.

+NOTE: This project currently uses a bookstore inventory (books.csv) as its knowledge base, but the system can be easily adapted to other domains like e-commerce, education, healthcare, or travel by replacing the dataset and fine-tuning the model for domain-specific queries and conversational responses.
 ---

 ## ✨ Key Features